sadmannn/happy-bday-shehooo/overview.md

   - Finding a comfy spot
   - Microphone access for special interactions
   - Getting ready to smile
+  - Important note about using the "Close Website" button at the end
 - Stylish "Start the Fun! ✨" button with hover effects

 ### Question System